JaydeYue/C_Programming_Language/README.md

 ## Progress

+Finished and tested all chapter1 exercises\\
+Finished and tested all chapter2 exercises (though more to be done with floating range calculation for 2-1 later)\\
+Will start chapter 3 soon!\\
-Finished and tested up all chapter1 exercises, the tests are not thorough though, please report any bugs you have found!\\
+I didn't test thoroughly, please report any bugs you may have found!\\
-Currently going through chapter2 exercises\\
 Planning on finishing all exercises in this book by Nov 1st